-- (i) Financial assets and liabilities measured at fair value (continued) - Level 3: fair value measured using significant unobservable inputs.
+- (e) Fair value of financial assets and liabilities (continued) - (i) Financial assets and liabilities measured at fair value (continued) - Level 3: fair value measured using significant unobservable inputs.
 This category includes inputs to valuation techniques not based on observable data and the unobservable inputs have a significant effect on the instrument's valuation.
 This category includes instruments that are valued based on quoted prices for similar instruments where significant unobservable adjustments or assumptions are required to reflect difference between the instruments.

 Where available, the most suitable measure for fair value is the quoted market price.
-In absence of organised secondary markets for most of the unlisted securities and over-thecounter derivatives, direct market prices of these financial instruments may not be available.
+In absence of organised secondary markets for most of the unlisted securities and over-the-counter derivatives, direct market prices of these financial instruments may not be available.
 The fair values of such instruments are therefore calculated based on established valuation techniques using current market parameters or market prices provided by counterparties.